lumina-ai-inc/benchmark/README.md

-# A Search Benchmark for Scientific Research
+# An Open Source Evaluation for Search APIs

 This repository contains a benchmark for evaluating the performance of different search engines in the context of academic search.
 We compare, Lumina, Semantic Scholar, Google Scholar, and Exa.
 This repo requires a `.env` file with API keys for each of these services.